lvbernal/lvbernal.github.io/index.md

 Here is my [Blog](https://blog.lvbernal.com/) (mainly in spanish) and my [LinkedIn profile](https://www.linkedin.com/in/lvbernal/).
 You can find me as @lvbernal [almost] everywhere online.

-[Here you can find some apps I have developed](/apps), in fields such as Telecommunications, mHealth, Environment and Finance.
+[Here you can find some apps I have developed](/apps), in fields such as mHealth, Telecommunications, B2B and Environment.

 _Are you looking for a software developer that uses a problem-solving approach?_ [send me a message](https://www.linkedin.com/in/lvbernal/).